 Several states have adopted legislation that allows non-resident, full time college students to obtain hunting and/or fishing licenses at the same price as an in-state resident.
 These measures are intended to maintain access to, and encourage participation in, hunting and angling for student-sportsmen and women who, due to the financial constraints faced by many students, may otherwise not be able to afford it.

-These bills may also include provisions enabling students attending school out-of-state to obtain a resident license, which is often more affordable, when they return to their home state, including brief school vacations.
+These bills may also include provisions enabling students attending school out-of-state to obtain a resident license in their home state, which is often more affordable, when they return to their home state, including brief school vacations.

 Points of Interest